Cessup/alebrije-multiplatform-kotlin/README.md

 > `Koin` doesn't support wasm that is the reason for use `kotlin-inject`.

 > [!IMPORTANT]
 > The libraries are going to update when any project will absolute but before data we'll notify you.
-But you are free to use anything libraries in thins project because that is just a example.
+But you are free to use anything libraries in this project because that is just a example.

 #### Adding the compiler dependencies